-All games played through Tuesday, April 25th, 2023 (in-state and contiguous out-of-state) will be used to calculate wildcard points for district seeding.
-The district seeding date shall be Thursday, April 27th, 2023.
+All games played through Tuesday, April 23rd, 2024 (in-state and out-of-state) will be used to calculate wildcard points for district seeding.
+The district seeding date shall be Thursday, April 25th, 2024.
 The top seed in each district will be offered a contract to host the district tournament.
 If the higher seed is unable to host the district tournament, the subsequent seed shall be offered a contract until a location is secured.
-District tournament seeding and brackets shall be posted on Thursday, April 27th, 2023.
+District tournament seeding and brackets shall be posted on Thursday, April 25th, 2023.